Physical Education A Level

 Timetable hours: 4.5 hours per week

-Assessment method: 3 exams of varying lengths plus a non-exam assessment
+Assessment method: 3 exams of varying lengths plus verbal and practical assessment

 BHASVIC Department: Sport